-Home intentionally set on fire Wednesday, once again in flames Friday
+Firefighter injured, 7 displaced due to intentionally set fire on North 35th Street

 BATON ROUGE - Early Friday morning, shortly before 5 a.m., Baton Rouge Firefighters returned to a home that had been set on fire by an arsonist on Wednesday morning.

-The home, which is within the 100 Block of North 35th Street, was on fire again Friday morning.
+The home, which is within the 1100 block of North 35th Street, was on fire again Friday morning and this time as firefighters returned to the blaze they found the duplex "engulfed in flames" that were quickly spreading to other homes.

-Officials say the incident has not resulted in any injuries, but additional information related to the blaze is currently unknown.
+Officials say the fire, which was once again set by an arsonist, spread to neighboring homes and to two vehicles, leaving a total of seven individuals displaced.
+Those seven are being assisted by the Red Cross.

-This article will be updated as fire officials continue to respond to the blaze and provide updates.
+In their official report, Baton Rouge Fire officials also say a firefighter suffered a minor injury while responding to the blaze when they stepped into a hole between the houses and injured their knee.

 More News